 To qualify for PSLF with FedLoan, you’ll need to make 120 consecutive, on-time payments towards qualifying loans.
 But once you’ve met all the requirements, your student loans could be forgiven completely.

 Have you been denied for PSLF before?
 Check out the latest news on a Temporary Expanded Public Service Loan Forgiveness (TEPSLF), a new program that helps eligible borrowers obtain loan forgiveness even after having an application rejected.

 If you’re a teacher with a Direct Loan or FFEL program loan, you might qualify for Teacher Loan Forgiveness, as long as you meet other job-related requirements.

 One of the top requirements for Teacher Loan Forgiveness through FedLoan is teaching full-time at a low-income school or educational service agency.
 However, by meeting the programs requirements, you could be eligible for up to $17,500 in loan forgiveness on your qualifying loans.

 Teachers with a Perkins Loan might also qualify for a Perkins Loan Cancellation if other requirements are met.
 You can learn more about a Perkins Loan Cancellation for teachers and other programs here.

 FedLoan and Total and Permanent Disability (TPD) Discharge

-To qualify for FedLoan’s TPD Discharge, you’ll need to submit paperwork from Veterans Affairs, your doctor, or the Social Security Administration proving your disabled status.
-Then, if your TPD Discharge is approved, any balances remaining on your student loans could be erased by your lender.
+To qualify for FedLoan’s TPD Discharge, you need to submit paperwork from Veterans Affairs, your doctor, or the Social Security Administration verifying your disabled status.
+If your TPD Discharge is approved, any balances remaining on your student loans can be erased by your lender.